 for 32-bits (G3, G4):

 The first thing you need to do is to partition the drive you are going to install MintPPC onto.

 In the case of G3,G4 I have the following setup, which I created manually:

 #4 39.0 GB ext4 Linux /

 It’s important to leave the Apple driver partition from an old Apple OS installation.
-Create a 1 Mb bootstrap partition for the yaboot installer and create swap space at least the size of your RAM.
+Create an 128 Mb bootstrap partition for GRUB and create swap space at least the size of your RAM.
 The fourth partition we will format in ext4 and will give it the / (root) mountpoint.

 For G5 it is important to create an ext2 /boot partition.
 Make the following partition scheme:

 Partition #1 should be the 32kb Apple Partition Map.

 Partition #2 should be a 128mb NewWorld boot partition flagged as bootable.

 Partition #3 should be a 1gb ext2 partition mounted at /boot.